 There are some serious waves elsewhere around the Cape, such as Scarborough, Misty Cliffs, Cape Point and Witsands.

 If it’s real flat water that you’re after, 90 minutes north is the ‘jewel of the west coast’, the flat water heaven: Langebaan.
-This huge, turquoise lagoon is set in the rugged terrain and dazzling natural beauty of the west coast with plenty of space, white-sand beaches and constant cross-shore winds during the season.
+This huge, turquoise lagoon locate in a natural beauty of the west coast with plenty of space, white-sand beaches and constant cross-shore winds during the season.
 This is one of South Africa’s top kite spots and it’s especially good for learning, twin-tipping and now foiling.

 The two main spots in Langebaan are Shark Bay (Kleine Oostewal) and Main Beach.
-(There is another spot downwind of Main Beach, but the wind is offshore and therefore for advanced kiters only.)
-Shark Bay is 300 metres south of Langebaan village and ideal for beginners with a huge expanse of shallow, warm water and predominantly cross-onshore winds.
-Don’t be alarmed by the name; the sharks here are far smaller than their deep sea cousins.
-In the prevailing south-easterly winds, look for an incoming tide here for the magic to begin.
+Shark Bay is 300 metres south of Langebaan village and ideal for beginners with a huge expanse of shallow, warm water.

 WIND, WEATHER AND WATER